Clare Daly: Syrian chemical attack

-Venezuelan election monitoring
+Venezuelan and Ecuadorian election monitoring

 In June 2021, Daly and Wallace were among the MEPs censured by the European Parliament's Democracy Support and Election Coordination Group for acting as unofficial election monitors in the December 2020 Venezuelan parliamentary election and April 2021 Ecuadorian general election without a mandate or permission from the EU.
-Official European overseas trips have been suspended during the COVID-19 pandemic.
+Official European overseas trips had been suspended during the COVID-19 pandemic.
 Daly and Wallace were barred until the end of 2021 from making any election missions.
-They were warned that any further such action may result in their ejection from the European parliament until the end of their terms in 2024.
+They were warned that any further such action may result in their ejection from the European Parliament until the end of their terms in 2024.
 While MEPs can make personal trips overseas, according to The Irish Times, Daly and Wallace made no mention in their tweets that they were acting in an unofficial capacity.

 Daly and Wallace issued a joint statement in response that read: "This is a political stunt by the centre right parties in the European Parliament, and we will be challenging it.
-These were not ‘fake’ election-observation trips.
+These were not 'fake' election-observation trips.
 We made abundantly clear by public announcement at the time that we were not visiting Ecuador or Venezuela with an official election observation mandate."
 They continued: "Although we regret that the Ecuadorian people did not choose Andrés Arauz as their president, we found the elections to be conducted fairly and impartially, and their results are beyond question."
 Ecuadorian election officials said that Daly could not be an objective election observer while openly supporting one side, such as Andrés Arauz, over the other.

-Both Daly and Wallace have refused to present vaccination certs upon entering the European Parliament, resulting in them being reprimanded by the European Parliament.
+Both Daly and Wallace refused to present vaccination certificates upon entering the European Parliament, resulting in them being reprimanded by the European Parliament.